fuzzylogicxx/fuzzylogic/posts/responsive-navigation-round-up.md

   - javascript
 draft: true
 ---
-The challenge is twofold: we need to provide effective navigation across a range of viewport sizes, and we need to make it resilient.
+The challenge is twofold:

+1. provide responsive navigation that’s effective on multiple viewport sizes, and
+2. ensure that it’s resilient.
 ---

 ## BBC (footer nav, duplication, and PE)